kdeldycke/awesome-engineering-team-management/readme.md

 - [Choose Boring Technology](http://boringtechnology.club) - “Boring, in the sense that it's well understood.”
 - [Industry Data Models](http://www.databaseanswers.org/data_models/) - A huge list of database templates to represent any business process.
 - [I thought that using loops was cheating…](https://www.facebook.com/spliceofficial/photos/a.555206991212765/679408552125941/?type=1&theater) - How much is too much?
-Libraries, wether software or audio loops, are tools.
+Libraries, whether software or audio loops, are tools.
 A typical case of [NIH syndrome](https://en.wikipedia.org/wiki/Not_invented_here) transposed to music production.

 ### Engineering Practices